a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 			1. peripheral may be ON by default
 				1. No need to activate
 					1. Explore the device **datasheet** or **reference manual**
+	4. Configure the GPIO pin mode as output
+		1. To drive LED (to ON or OFF), operation mode of GPIO pin has to be configured as OUTPUT
+	5. Write to the GPIO pin
+		1. 1 (HIGH) to make GPIO pin state HIGH (3.3V)
+		2. 0 (LOW) to make GPIO pin state LOW (0V)
+3.

 ### Enabling Peripheral Clock ###
 ### Calculating Peripheral Register Addresses ###